Top 5 Venture Capital Firms for E-Commerce Startups

 Image of Fab Co-Creation Studio Ventures - Top VCs in E-Commerce Platforms

-Fab Co-Creation Studio Ventures is a Los Angeles-based firm that invests in direct-to-consumer brands and retail technology.
-Their focus is on conscious beauty and fashion, along with new models of commerce.
+Fab Co-Creation Studio Ventures is a Los Angeles-based firm that invests in early-stage companies at the intersection of consumer products and technology.
+They primarily back direct-to-consumer brands in conscious beauty and fashion, along with new commerce and retail tech startups.

 • Investment stages: Seed, Early Stage Venture

-• Industries of focus: Beauty, Fashion, E-commerce platforms, Retail Technology, Impact Investing
+• Industries of focus: Conscious Beauty & Fashion, Retail Technology, E-commerce Platforms, Impact Investing

-• Notable investments: Kintra Fibers, SuperCircle, Trendio, Function Health
+• Notable portfolio companies: Kintra Fibers, SuperCircle, Trendio, Function Health

 You can refer to their website here.